maroaraujo/w9_backend-project-intercoders-/README.md

 The APIs aim to adhere to RESTful best practices.
 Here are the routes currently implemented.
 The API is currently hosted on Heroku.
 Live demo is available: https://intercoders.herokuapp.com/

+* As we are using the free version of Heroku, from time to time the credentials might be changed on the server.
+If this is the case, please feel free to contact one of the authors and we would be more than happy to update them.

 | Method | Path | Role | Expected props | Response |
 |---|---|---|---|--|
 | GET	| /waitinglist | Every students on the waiting list |  | {success: boolean, payload: [{id, studentname, keycourse}]} |